Hecate: Classical period

-Late Antiquity
+Hellenistic period to Late Antiquity

 During the Gigantomachy, Hecate fought by the side of the Olympian gods, and slew the giant Clytius using her torches.
 Hecate is depicted fighting Clytius in the east frieze of the Gigantomachy, in the Pergamon Altar next to Artemis; she appears with a different weapon in each of her three right hands, a torch, a sword and a lance.
 Her fight with the Giant appears in a number of ancient vase paintings and other artwork.A collection of vase-paintings of Hecate fighting Clytius can be seen here.

 Hecate is the primary feminine figure in the Chaldean Oracles (2nd–3rd century CE), where she is associated in fragment 194 with a strophalos (usually translated as a spinning top, or wheel, used in magic) "Labour thou around the Strophalos of Hecate."
 This appears to refer to a variant of the device mentioned by Psellus.

 In Hellenistic syncretism, Hecate also became closely associated with Isis.
 Lucius Apuleius in The Golden Ass (2nd century) equates Juno, Bellona, Hecate and Isis:

 In the syncretism during Late Antiquity of Hellenistic and late Babylonian ("Chaldean") elements, Hecate was identified with Ereshkigal, the underworld counterpart of Inanna in the Babylonian cosmography.
 In the Michigan magical papyrus (inv.
 7), dated to the late 3rd or early 4th century CE, Hecate Erschigal is invoked against fear of punishment in the afterlife.
 Schwemer believes that this use of Ereshkigal's name merely furnished "the Greek Netherworld goddess with a mysterious-sounding, foreign name".

 Hecate is also referenced in the Gnostic text Pistis Sophia.